ExtendRealityLtd/VRTK/README.md

   be triggered upon touching the object, the `x` denotes the length of time, the `y` denotes the strength of the pulse. (x and y will be replaced in the future with a custom editor)
+  * **Allowed Touch Controllers:** Determines which controller can initiate a touch action.
+The options available are:
+   * `Both` means both controllers will register a touch
+   * `Left_Only` means only the left controller will register a touch
+   * `Right_Only` means only the right controller will register a touch

 ######Grab Interactions
   * **Is Grabbable:** Determines if the object can be grabbed